 - Explain what the SNS service is and what it provides

-- Understand when you would use SNS and SQS within a solution
+- Understand when you would use SNS

 Hello, and welcome to this lecture covering the SNS service.
 It's likely that out of the three services covered within this course, this is the service you may have come across the most, simply due to its integration with a number of other AWS services.
 The Simple Notification Service is used as a publish and subscribe messaging service.
 But what does this mean?
 SNS is centered around topics.
 And you can think of a topic as a group for collecting messages.
 Users over endpoints can then subscribe to this topic and messages or events are then published to that particular topic.
 When a message is published, all subscribers to that topic receive a notification of that message.
 This helps to implement event driven architectures within a decoupled environment.
 Again, much like SQS, SNS is a managed service and highly scalable, allowing you to distribute messages automatically to all subscribers across your environment, including mobile devices.